danbev/learning-ai/notes/llama.md

         }
 ```
 We know that `embd_inp` size is 10 and `n_consumed` is 0 so this will not be
-entered, insted the else block of this statement will:
+entered, instead the else block of this statement will:
 ```c++
         } else {
             while ((int) embd_inp.size() > n_consumed) {